Peterborough Collegiate: Campus

 The building is an example of restrained Richardsonian Romanesque architecture.
 The limestone used in the building was provided by the Longford quarries.
 Peterborough Collegiate consists of many regular classrooms as well as specialized rooms for certain classes.
 PCVS has four computer labs as well as a Resource Centre, a library, two gyms, a music room, two drama rooms and enough space for the sewing machines, video editing suites, art rooms and other special equipment for the various classes.
 PCVS is centrally located in the heart of downtown Peterborough across from City Hall, with easy access by public transportation.
 The school is used by numerous community groups after hours and on weekends.

 The current school building was erected in 1908 and is historically significant to the community and was recently upgraded with emphasis on maintaining its architectural beauty.
-The walls of PCVS bear plaques that honour students who served and died in both World Wars and they are honoured every November 11 by current students through special ceremonies and performances attended by living war veterans.
-The school does not have a sports field on site and uses Nicholl's Oval, a park owned and maintained by the City of Peterborough as well as the Pagans Rugby Club.
+The walls of PCVS bear plaques that honour students who served and died in both World Wars and they are honoured every November 11 by current City of Peterborough as well as the Pagans Rugby Club.